Find start-up funding

 - website: First Enterprise

 This is the practice of funding a project or new venture by raising small amounts of money from many people, typically via the internet.
 They offer services for you to showcase your project/idea/business to potential investors.

 Some platforms specialise in certain markets and industries; however, the most popular ones are:

 - Crowdcube - the UK's most rated crowdfunding platform

 - Seedrs - great for start-ups, minimum investments £10

 - Kickstarter - ideal for creative industries, food, music, film, technology

 - Indiegogo - the world’s biggest crowdfunding platform

 - Funding Circle - investments from £60,000 to £1 million

-- Unbound - great for publishing projects, books etc.
+- Unbound - great for publishing projects and books

 - RateSetter - you agree the interest on a loan directly with an investor